Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-security-key.md

 - Your Account Security Key - This will consist of a Public Key and Private Key and would have been given to your upon registration.
 If you haven't received it then please contact your adminstrator.
 - Familiarity with the [Core Concepts](/pages/guides/core-concepts).
-- Familiar with creating an HMAC token with using a Security Key.
+- Familiar with creating an HMAC token using a Security Key.

 In addition, you should also have:
 - The `Tenant Id` for a Tenant you have previously created - If you don't have one, see the tutorial [Creating a Tenant](/pages/tutorials/creating-a-tenant) first.